Mine Safety and Health Administration, Labor.

 III.
 Current Actions

-This request for collection of information contains provisions for Representative of Miners, Notification of Legal Identity, and Notification of Commencement of Operations and Closing of Mines.
+This request for collection of information is necessitated by regulatory provisions concerning representative of miners, notification of mine operator's legal identity, and notification of commencement of operations and closing of mines.
 MSHA has updated the data with respect to the number of respondents, responses, burden hours, and burden costs supporting this information collection request.

 Type of Review: Extension, without change, of a currently approved collection.